Skip to Content

 Each tends to publish “how-to” articles or videos in the support section of their website.

-If there are no tools provided, clearing the server cache can still be done by deleting the files manually, either in cPanel or using FTP.
+If no tools are provided, clearing the server cache can still be done by deleting the files manually, either in cPanel or using FTP.

 If you are uncomfortable editing files on a server, contact your web host.
 Most will handle server caching issues for you.